ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/xy_flash.md

 ```

-An example of each remaining flash computation will be done with a a 1:1 molar mixture of isopentane and isobutane, using the Peng-Robinson equation of state with a constistent Twu alpha (`cPR`):
+An example of each remaining flash computation will be done with a 1:1 molar mixture of isopentane and isobutane, using the Peng-Robinson equation of state with a constistent Twu alpha (`cPR`):

 ```julia
 julia> model = cPR(["isopentane","isobutane"],idealmodel = ReidIdeal)